Rillke/wp-checklists/readme.txt

 == Changelog ==

+= 1.5.2.2 =
+* Php-error fixed.
+Thanks tim-reeves.
+* Function conflict error fixed.
+* Minor icon color change.

+= 1.5.2.1 =
+* New Preamble Icon added.

+= 1.5.2 =
+* Error: 8305 Uncaught ReferenceError: QTags is not defined error, is now fixed.
+Thanks luantt.

 = 1.5.1 =
-* removing option for non authorized user to add custom buttons from the top admin bar
+* removing option for non authorized user to add custom buttons from the top admin bar.

 = 1.5 =
 * Brand new Visual Icon Select menu!
 Now you can see the icon directly in the menu.
 No more need for the preview box.